Varicose ulcers are best treated by treating the underlying problem - varicose veins.

 The best treatment for varicose ulcers is therefore Endovenous Laser Ablation (EVLA) or Ultrasound Guided Sclerotherapy (UGS) of the varicose veins.
 This restores the normal venous circulation through the deep veins and allows normalisation of nutrition in the skin which allows healing of the ulcers.
 If there is swelling (oedema) associated with the ulcers this needs to be corrected with compression hosiery but the swelling will usually settle once the varicose veins have been treated.
 Management of the ulcers before treatment of the varicose veins consists of compression hosiery and regular dressings but it is best to start treatment of the varicose veins as soon as possible.
 Generally the ulcers will heal within a few weeks of treating the varicose veins.

-Treatment of the underlying varicose veins, and therefore the ulcers, is covered by all major insurance companies such as Southern Cross, Sovereign, Tower, Unimed and others.
+Treatment of the underlying varicose veins, and therefore the ulcers, is covered by all major insurance companies such as Southern Cross, Sovereign, NIB (formerly Tower), Unimed and others.
 Palm Clinic is an affiliated provider to Southern Cross Healthcare.

 Both of these non-surgical treatment options are available at Palm Clinic in Auckland, New Zealand.
 Follow the links for a fuller description of Ultrasound Guided Sclerotherapy and Endovenous Laser Treatment.